Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • A few plants are toxic to dogs & children if ingested.

 • Many plants have healing properties and are steamed down into concentrated essential oils that heal a huge variety of illnesses & injuries.
 They boost your immune system, heal wounds, relieve pain, help digestion, balance hormones, moisturize skin, and so much more.
 And besides being natural air purifiers, they even help during the dry season by adding moisture into the air.
-See some healing remedies using essential oils: Natural Remedies Heal the Hurt.
+See some healing remedies using essential oils: Natural Remedies Heal.

 Healing Hack: Pets